michaeladavis2308/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 15-countthatword
 - a script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd

+* 16-whatsnext
+- a script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

 * 17-hidethisword
 - a script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.